allo-media/tech-blog/_posts/2018-02-05-chaining-http-requests-in-elm.md

 I'm purposely omitting a lot of other properties from the records here, for brevity.

-The second request we need to do is on the `https://api.github.com/users/{login}` endpoint, and its payload looks like this:
+The second request we need to do is on the `https://api.github.com/users/{login}` endpoint, and its body looks like this:

 ```json
 {